-- Ensures that information related to school and parent programs, meetings, and other activities is sent to the parents of participating children in a format and, in a language the parents can understand.
-Section 1116 (e)(5) - ✓ Provides reasonable support for parental involvement activities under this section as parents may request.
+- Ensures that information related to school and parent programs, meetings, and other activities is sent to the parents of participating ch format and, in a language the parents can understand.
+Section 1116 (e)(5) - Provides reasonable support for parental involvement activities under this section as parents may request.
 Section 1116 (e)(14)